Learn how to authenticate your access to the Katalon API.

 Katalon API Key

-For enhanced security and to avoid using your username and password directly, you can use a Katalon API Key.
+To enhance security and avoid using your username and password directly, you can use a Katalon API Key.

 Generate an API Key